tahsinocity/AdultMoneyTracker/README.md

 # Adult Money Tracker
-Easy to use daily finance tracker.
+Easy to use daily finance tracker made with React Native.
 Know exactly how much adult money you have left!